deriv-com/SmartCharts/README.md

 );
 ```

-Here are the following components:
+Here are the following components you can import:
  - Top widgets:
     - `<ChartTitle />`
     - `<AssetInformation />`